 East Wall’s genesis came in 2014 as a long-term talent development project by East London Dance and Hofesh Shechter Company to nurture talented up-and-coming choreographers.
 By joining forces with Historic Royal Palaces and LIFT, the partners have committed to supporting selected choreographers and to working with local groups of dancers, musicians and young people from Tower Hamlets and East London boroughs through a wide-reaching youth engagement programme.

-East Wall will be performed in the Tower of London moat as part of LIFT 2018, offering diverse local, national and international audiences a chance to engage with the iconic Tower of London through the use of the moat as a space for public art and performance.
-Tickets will be available soon.
+East Wall was performed in the Tower of London moat as part of LIFT 2018, offering diverse local, national and international audiences a chance to engage with the iconic Tower of London through the use of the moat as a space for public art and performance.

 East Wall brings together a unique partnership between East London Dance, Hofesh Shechter Company, Historic Royal Palaces and LIFT, each forward-thinking organisations and leaders in their respective fields.
 East Wall is part of LIFT’s commitment to commissioning bold new work from world-class artists, and will further fulfil Historic Royal Palaces’ ambition to create artistic commissions for the Tower of London moat since the success of the poppies project: Blood Swept Lands and Seas of Red.
 This project will forge new artistic relationships, celebrate East London Dance and Hofesh Shechter Company’s existing partnerships, and shine a spotlight on east London’s creative energy and cultural identity.